Admittance to the degree course in Medicine and Surgery is subject to selection through Humanitas University admissions test.

 Go to Register you will be asked to insert your personal data and at the end you will receive a confirmation email with your username and password to access the system and go on to the following phases of the admission process.

-The test application is finalized only after the payment of the test fee of €165, that can be performed by credit card or bank transfer.
+The test application is finalised only after the payment of the test fee of €165, that can be performed by credit card.

 The test fee shall in no case be reimbursed.
 Please note that the payment of the Admissions Test fee alone does not mean the application has been completed.